-Motor racing: Formula E boss Agag makes 600 million euro ownership bid
+Agag makes 600 million euro bid for Formula E

 LONDON (Reuters) - Formula E founder and chief executive Alejandro Agag has made a 600 million euro ($716.34 million) bid to take full ownership of the company, the all-electric series said on Friday.

-A Formula E spokesman said the Spanish entrepreneur had written to the chairman of the board of directors setting out his plans.
+A Formula E spokesman confirmed the Spanish entrepreneur had written to the chairman of the board of directors setting out his plans.

 “I strongly believe in the future of Formula E and this offer is an expression of that confidence,” Agag wrote in the letter.